syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 {% endtabs %}

-N> The x-value of data points in the funnel chart will be the Legend items ‘Label’.
+N> The x-value of data points in the funnel chart will be the legend items ‘Label’.

 ![Legend support in WinUI Funnel Chart](Legend_images/WinUI_Funnel_chart_Legend.png)